dvrpc/crash-db/README.md

 #### Questions/Data Issues - 2023

-There are a number of discrepencies between the data dictionary and the CSVs.
-Details are noted in src/pa/2023/create_data_tables.sql, in a comment above each table.
+There are a number of discrepancies between the data dictionary and the CSVs.
+Those related to field order, extra fields, or missing fields are noted in src/pa/2023/create_data_tables.sql, in a comment above each table.
+Those about values can be found in src/pa/2023/populate_data_tables.sql, where they are first identified through constrains/custom domains and then fixed in queries.
+Further questions are below.

-If there's a value of "2" where the data dictionary states there's only supposed to 0=no and 1=yes, is this unknown? (e.g. "lane_closed" in crash tables, probably others.)
-I'm changing them to nulls.
-Same thing with "U" where the data dictionary states possibilities of "Y" or "N".
+For fields that can be represented as booleans, there are often values not described in the data dictionaries in data.
+'U' and '9' can be fairly confidently assumed to be null.
+However, there are some that are not so straightforward:
+  - lane_closed (crash table) contains 0,1,2,9, and U; 2,9,U have been converted to nulls.
+Correct?
+  - hazmat_rel_ind1 through hazmat_rel_ind4 (commveh table) data contains 1,2,9 (no 0).
+Are assumptions (that is, 2=No and 9=unknown) correct?

 There are a number of "R" values for the "transported" field in the person CSVs - enough to suggest that this was intentional.
 However, field is supposed to be y/n.
 What would R mean?
 Converting to null for now.